sourcefrog/conserve/doc/format.md

 ## Bands

 Within each tier, there are multiple *bands*.
 (For example, "the monthly backup made on 2012-10-01.")
-A band may have a *parent* band, which is one particular band in the immediately lower tier.
+A band that is not in the base tier has a *parent band* in the immediately lower tier.

-A band may be *open*, while it is receiving data, or *closed* when everything from the source has been written.
+A band can be *open*, while it is receiving data, or *closed* when everything from the source has been written.
 Bands may remain open indefinitely, across multiple Conserve invocations, until they are finished.
 Once the band is finished, it will not be changed.